Adaptive Contrastive Decoding in Retrieval-Augmented Generation for Handling Noisy Contexts: Implementation Details

 \subsection{Baselines}

+Baselines using regular greedy decoding are evaluated under two different settings.
+In the closed-book setting, only the question is provided.
+In the open-book setting, the retrieved context is employed.
+The same top-1 retrieved context is utilized for every baseline and \ours.

 CAD introduces a context-aware contrastive decoding approach that employs a contrastive output distribution to accentuate discrepancies in model predictions with and without context.
 This method effectively overrides model priors conflicting with provided context, offering significant performance enhancements in tasks requiring resolution of knowledge conflicts. \cu\ further enhances context grounded generation by integrating contrastive decoding with adversarial irrelevant passages.
+From a computational time perspective, \cu\ requires three times more than conventional greedy decoding, while CAD and \ours\ require twice as much.